singlestore-labs/singlestore-wasm-demo/gbdt-rs/README.md

 MesaTEE GBDT-RS : a fast and secure GBDT library, supporting TEEs such as Intel SGX and ARM TrustZone

+MesaTEE GBDT-RS provides the training and inference capabilities.
+And it can use the models trained by xgboost to do inference tasks.

 <https://github.com/mesalock-linux/gbdt-rs/>

 ## Gradient boosting